Artist claims 'Rainbow Six Siege' used their glitch effect without permission

 - READ MORE: Ubisoft Singapore under investigation by fair employment watchdog over allegations of sexual harassment, discrimination

-Sam Blye, the digital artist and game developer, shared their work on Twitter in December comparing their glitch effect to the Weather Channel’s overlay, showing that they do, in fact, look similar.
+Sam Blye, the digital artist and game developer, shared their work on Twitter in December comparing their glitch effect to the Weather Channel’s overlay, showing that they look similar.

 “Hey, uh, I don’t mean to be that guy, but is that my texture that I published with a specifically attribution-noncommercial creative commons license being used specifically for commercial purposes with zero attributions by a company who’s far wealthier than me?”
 Blye said.